Is the digital reality about to change in favour of startups and small and medium-sized companies?

 Four layers of digital businesses and their obligations

-With those proportioned legal obligations, the DSA covers four layers:
+With those proportioned legal obligations, the DSA consists of four layers:

-2. Hosting services such as cloud and web hosting services must (i) comply with all layer one obligations; (ii) implement a mechanism that allows third parties to notify the presence of allegedly illegal content; (iii) inform the person who filed a notification of the decision taken based on the notification and the available redress mechanisms; (iv) provide a statement of reasons to the relevant user if a provider decides to remove information or suspend or terminate the provision of the services; and (v) inform the national authorities of any information giving rise to suspicions of serious criminal offences.
+- Hosting services such as cloud and web hosting services must (i) comply with all layer one obligations; (ii) implement a mechanism that allows third parties to notify the presence of allegedly illegal content; (iii) inform the person who filed a notification of the decision taken and the available redress mechanisms; (iv) provide a statement of reasons to the relevant user if a provider decides to remove information or suspend or terminate the provision of the services; and (v) inform the national authorities of any information giving rise to suspicions of serious criminal offences.

-3. Online platforms such as online marketplaces, app stores, collaborative economy platforms, and social media platforms must: (i) comply with all layer one and two obligations; (ii) publish the average monthly active recipients in the last six months on their online interface; (iii) treat notices filed by trusted flaggers (independent entities that have particular expertise in detecting illegal content) with priority; (iv) design their online interfaces in a way that enables users to make free and informed decisions (ban on the so-called dark patterns); (v) provide a high level of privacy, safety, and security for minors, including a prohibition on presenting them advertising based on profiling; (vi) set out in T&C the main parameters used in their recommender systems to suggest or rank the information presented to users; and (vii) arrange a certified out-of-court mediation mechanism for decisions concerning content moderation.
+- Online platforms such as online marketplaces, app stores, collaborative economy platforms, and social media platforms must: (i) comply with all layer one and two obligations; (ii) publish the average monthly active recipients in the last six months on their online interface; (iii) treat notices filed by trusted flaggers (independent entities that have particular expertise in detecting illegal content) with priority; (iv) design their online interfaces in a way that enables users to make free and informed decisions (ban on dark patterns); (v) provide a high level of privacy, safety, and security for minors, including a prohibition on profiled advertising; (vi) set out in the terms and conditions the main parameters used in their recommender systems to suggest or rank the information presented to users; and (vii) arrange a certified out-of-court mediation mechanism for decisions concerning content moderation.

-4. Very large online platforms and very large online search engines, ie online platforms reaching at least 45 million active users in the EU, on top of all the above-listed requirements must adopt the most aggravated measures such as undergoing an annual independent audit into the DSA compliance, establishing a public repository on the online advertisements displayed in the past year, or providing to the competent authorities access to the data necessary to monitor the fulfilment of the DSA obligations.
-Last but not least, VLOPs and VLOSEs have to address any systemic risk stemming from the use of their platforms by effective and tailor-made mitigation measures, whereas the definition of systemic risk is extensive and includes almost any collective threat, eg illegal content, hate speech, privacy breaches, or election interference.
+- Very large online platforms and very large online search engines, ie online platforms reaching at least 45 million active users in the EU, on top of all the above-listed requirements must adopt the most aggravated measures such as undergoing an annual independent audit into the DSA compliance, establishing a public repository on the online advertisements displayed in the past year, or providing to the competent authorities access to the data necessary to monitor the fulfilment of the DSA obligations.
+Last but not least, VLOPs and VLOSEs have to address any systemic risk stemming from the use of their platforms by effective and tailor-made mitigation measures (the definition of systemic risk includes almost any collective threat, eg illegal content, hate speech, privacy breaches and election interference).

 Additionally, with the exception of those employing fewer than 50 individuals or generating annual revenues below 10 million euros, all platforms are also obliged to: (i) set up complaint and redress mechanisms; (ii) cooperate with so-called trusted flaggers; (iii) take measures against abusive notices; (iv) deal with complaints; (v) include the credentials of third-party suppliers; (vi) provide user-friendly and transparent online advertising.